-The ESL program exists to ensure that students arriving at the school with limited or no experience of English are supported during their acquisition of English.
-The aim of the program is to develop the students' knowledge of social and academic English to the level at which they are able to participate in all aspects of the life of the school, to access the curriculum and to achieve their potential.
-All new students arriving with linguistic backgrounds fitting the above profile are offered a program of instruction of English appropriate to their age and needs.
+The EAL program exists to ensure that students arriving at the school with limited or no experience of English are supported during their acquisition of the language.
+The aim of the program is to develop the students’ knowledge of social and academic English to the level at which they are able to participate in all aspects of the life of the school, to access the curriculum and to achieve their potential.
+All new students arriving with linguistic backgrounds fitting the above profile are offered a program of English instruction appropriate to their age and needs.

 DIS Counseling Programming and Practices

 The counseling program at the Dresden International School focuses on five areas:

 - Academic Counseling